Malaysia to Sri Lanka By Air freight, Container ship or Road

 Kuala Lumpur International Airport to Bandaranaike International Colombo Airport

-The quickest way to get from Malaysia to Sri Lanka by ship will take about 3 days 22h and departs from Port Klang (MYPKG) and arrives into Colombo (LKCMB).
-There are vessels departing 1-2 times a day on this route.
-Maersk is one of the carriers that operates regular services on this route with vessels departing 1-2 times a week.
+The quickest way to get from Malaysia to Sri Lanka by ship will take about 4 days 3h and departs from Port Klang (MYPKG) and arrives into Colombo (LKCMB).
+There are vessels departing daily on this route.
+Hapag-Lloyd is one of the carriers that operates regular services on this route with vessels departing 1-2 times a week.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.